bbelderbos/bbelderbos.github.io/_posts/2016-12-15-featured-image-creator.md

 ![consistency]({{ site.baseurl }}/assets/feat_img_consistency.png)

 If you like this feel free to [try it out](http://projects.bobbelderbos.com/featured_image/) and let me know what you think ...
+And use the Tweet button to share your creations on Twitter using hashtag #FeaturedImageCreator